Ledoux/teleport/docs/teleport_methods.md

 # Teleport methods

-Teleport is an application that makes easier the different steps in a bootstraping/deployment process.
+Teleport is an application that makes bootstraping and deployment easier.

 We defined a set of methods splitting this workflow into small pieces of tasks (create, start, deploy) and sub-tasks (init, configure, dump, install, replace, build, push, run).
 You can look at the graph below that explains how is structured the global spec of Teleport.